Chat with Student

 The chequered history of science and applied science (technology) seems to have actually started with a bang, some 300 or 400 years ago, but has now abysmally ended in a whimper – with its ‘cognitive’ foundations becoming ever more shaky and as rickety as a wooden chair.

 But, what was really the cognitive or cognitive goal of the ancient knowledge-seekers?
 In this answer or response lies the chief distinction between knowledge for enlightenment and knowledge for effective demand (in economic parlance).
-It is the relentless and desperate pursuit of the latter that ultimately led to the naïve and concocted understanding of the Cosmos, merely in terms of the workings of a mundane or monotonous mechanical device, such as, the clock.
+It is the relentless and desperate pursuit of the latter that ultimately led to the naïve and concocted understanding of the Cosmos, merely in terms of the workings of a mundane or monotonous mechanical device such as the clock.

 But, then, does the Cosmos or planet Earth actually function as a clock?
 In other words, is it really possible to capture the imagination, depth, and magnitude of the Cosmos within a set of laws, based on superfluous assumptions?
 Or, to take it even further, does the human mind really have what it takes to unravel the mysteries of the Universe? – Let alone confiscating, commanding, and controlling it.

-An interesting and queer revelation of the progression of science and technology has been that, the more rational and civilised a society becomes, the more irrational (violent) and uncivilised (brutal) has been its attitude and behavior.
+An interesting and queer revelation of the progression of science and technology has been that the more rational and civilised a society becomes, the more irrational (violent) and uncivilised (brutal) has been its attitude and behavior.
 For example, let us consider the case of the twentieth century: besides, the two world wars, extreme poverty, human misery, and gross injustice have been both unparalleled and unrivaled in the annals of human history.

-Another very strange thing about the much-touted scientific revolution is its snobbish ridiculing of native, ethnic, and vernacular wisdom, thereby, making a complete mockery of its own obsession with seeking the ultimate truth.
-It is this dominance and/or a monopoly of modern science over all other forms of seeking wisdom that has resulted in pseudo-science, making the whole scientific establishment or enterprise devoid of any credibility – a mere ideology in outlook, that is unequivocal as prose and unevocative as poetry, pre-emptive of metaphor, and studded and punctuated with euphemisms.
+Another very strange thing about the much-touted scientific revolution is its snobbish ridiculing of native, ethnic, and vernacular wisdom, thereby making a complete mockery of its own obsession with seeking the ultimate truth.
+It is this dominance and/or a monopoly of modern science over all other forms of seeking wisdom that has resulted in pseudo-science, making the whole scientific establishment or enterprise devoid of any credibility – a mere ideology in outlook, that is unequivocal as prose and evocative as poetry, pre-emptive of metaphor, and studded and punctuated with euphemisms.

 Share this article